Blind Spot Navigation in Large Language Model Reasoning with Thought Space Explorer: Introduction

 \section{Introduction}

-Recent advances in large language models (LLMs) have shown great potential in solving complex tasks with reasoning capabilities~\citep{huang2022towards,patterson2022carbon,achiam2023gpt,mao2023largelanguagemodelsknow,dutta2025annotator} by guiding the LLMs to reasoning logically solve the complex task step-by-step.
-A common practice is to design the Chain-of-Thought (CoT)~\citep{kojima2022large} to boost reasoning capabilities by evolving the thinking from single outputs to intermediate steps reasoning.
-Existing studies~\citep{wang2022self,yao2024tree,zhang2024diagram,besta2024graph,pandita2025prorefine} attempt to develop various thought structures with multiple chains or branches of thought on top of CoT to arouse the LLM reasoning ability.
+Recent advances in large language models (LLMs) have shown great potential in solving complex tasks with reasoning capabilities~\citep{huang2022towards,patterson2022carbon,achiam2023gpt,mao2023largelanguagemodelsknow,dutta2025annotator} by guiding the LLMs to logically solve the complex task step-by-step.
+A common practice is to design the Chain-of-Thought (CoT)~\citep{kojima2022large,yang2025qwen3} to boost reasoning capabilities by evolving the thinking from a direct output to a a chain of intermediate reasoning steps.
+Existing studies~\citep{wang2022self,yao2024tree,zhang2024diagram,besta2024graph,pandita2025prorefine} attempt to develop various thought structures with multiple chains or branches of thought on top of CoT to arouse the reasoning ability of LLMs.
 Compared with direct output and CoT, the core advantage of thought structures enables models to explore the solution space of a task from local to global~\citep{hao2023reasoning}.
-For example, in Figure~\ref{fig:intro}, thought structures may initiate exploration from two distinct points \textit{``specialty''} and \textit{``industry''}.
-Such exploration allows LLMs to generate diverse paths to solutions and thus enhances reasoning capacity.
-Moreover, the diverse structures can enable models to perform forward and backward evaluations within the explored thought space to seek the optimal solution, i.e., a more effective reasoning thought.
+For example, as presented in Figure~\ref{fig:intro}, thought structures may initiate exploration from two distinct points \textit{``specialty''} and \textit{``industry''}.
+Such exploration allows LLMs to generate diverse paths to solutions and thus enhances the model's reasoning capacity.
+Moreover, the diverse structures can enable models to perform forward and backward evaluations within the explored thought space toward the optimal solution, i.e., a more effective reasoning thought path.

-A series of studies are conducted to optimize thought structures with various aspects, including generating parallel thought~\citep{wang2022self}, constructing tree structure reasoning topology on top of CoT~\citep{yao2024tree}, fine-tuning the LLMs with direct preference optimization (DPO) to align thought steps of CoT with task performance~\citep{zhang2024chain}, etc. The key idea of this work (see Figure~\ref{fig:intro}) is to compare multiple responses or extending existing chains (e.g. \textit{``Coffee over Drone''} or \textit{``Coffee industry $\rightarrow$ Coffee bottle industry''}) to obtain a better thought chain.
+A series of studies are conducted to optimize thought structures with various aspects, including generating parallel thought~\citep{wang2022self}, constructing tree-structured reasoning topologies on top of CoT~\citep{yao2024tree}, and fine-tuning the LLMs with direct preference optimization (DPO) to align thought steps of CoT with task performance~\citep{zhang2024chain}, etc. The key idea of these studies is to compare multiple responses or extend existing chains (e.g., \textit{``Coffee over Drone''} or \textit{``Coffee industry $\rightarrow$ Coffee bottle industry''} as shown in Figure~\ref{fig:intro}) to obtain a better thought chain.

+However, these approaches do not explore regions of the solution space that the model itself has never considered.
+We refer to such unexplored regions as the \emph{blind spots} of LLMs.
+These blind spots are the areas in the reasoning space that are systematically overlooked, because the model's generation is biased and always leads to the previously explored paths~\citep{zhang2024prototypical,sprague2024cotcotchainofthoughthelps,liu2025mindstepbystep}.